-Fig. 4: Various textual RDF serializations as subsets of N3 (from [20]).
+Fig. 4: Various textual RDF serializations as subsets of N3 (from [176]).

-Turtle.
-Turtle (Terse RDF Triple Language) is a subset of, and compatible with, Notation 3 and a superset of the minimal N-Triples format (cf. Figure 4).
-The goal was to use the essential parts of Notation 3 for the serialization of RDF models and omit everything else.
+RDF models and omit everything else.
 Turtle became part of the SPARQL query language for expressing graph patterns.
 Compared to N-Triples, Turtle introduces a number of shortcuts, such as namespace definitions (lines 1-5 in Figure 5), the semicolon as a separator between triples sharing the same subject (which then does not have to be repeated in subsequent triples) and the comma as a separator between triples sharing the same subject and predicate.
 Turtle, just like Notation 3, is human-readable, and can handle the "%" character in URIs (required for encoding special characters) as well as IRIs due to its UTF-8 encoding.

 Notation 3.
 N3 (Notation 3) was devised by Tim Berners-Lee and developed for the purpose of serializing RDF.
 The main aim was to create a very human-readable serialization.
 Hence, an RDF model serialized in N3 is much more compact than the same model in RDF/XML but still allows a great deal of expressiveness even going beyond the RDF data model in some aspects.
-Since, the encoding for N3 files is UTF-8 the use of IRIs does not pose a problem.
+Since the encoding for N3 files is UTF-8, the use of IRIs is natively supported by this format.

 RDF/XML.
-The RDF/XML syntax [97] is standardized by the W3C and is widely used to publish Linked Data on the Web.
+The RDF/XML syntax [130] is standardized by the W3C and is widely used to publish Linked Data on the Web.
 However, the syntax is also viewed as difficult for humans to read and write, and therefore consideration should be given to using other serializations in data management and curation workflows that involve human intervention, and to the provision of alternative serializations for consumers who may wish to eyeball the data.
 The MIME type that should be used for RDF/XML within HTTP content negotiation is application/rdf+xml.

 RDFa.
-RDF in Attributes (RDFa, [2]) was developed for embedding RDF into XHTML pages.
+RDF in Attributes (RDFa, [3]) was developed for embedding RDF into XHTML pages.
 Since it is an extension to the XML based XHTML, UTF-8 and UTF-16 are used for encoding.
 The "%" character for URIs in triples can be used because RDFa tags are not used for a part of a RDF statement.
 Thus IRIs are usable, too.
 Because RDFa is embedded in XHTML, the overhead is higher compared to other serialization technologies and also reduces the readability.
 The basic idea of RDFa is enable an RDFa processor to extract RDF statements from an RDFa enriched HTML document.
 This is achieved by defining the scope of a certain resource description, for example, using the 'about' attribute (cf. line 10 in Figure 5).
 Within this scope, triples can now be extracted from links having an additional 'rel' attribute (line 13) or other tags having a 'property attribute' (lines 11 and 14).